Robust Queueing for Single-Server Queues with Abandonment: Introduction

 \paragraph{Exact analysis and structural properties.} In single-server queues with deadlines or patience times, early work analyzed reneging and established fundamental stability and distributional relations; see, e.g., \cite{stanford1979reneging,baccelli1984single}.
 Even for Poisson arrivals, general patience times lead to integral-equation characterizations rather than closed forms, and tractable steady-state formulas are typically restricted to Markovian special cases.

-\paragraph{Heavy-traffic diffusion approximations.} A major line of work develops diffusion approximations for $GI/GI/1{+}GI$ queues using the offered waiting-time process. \citet{ward2005diffusion} show that, under conventional heavy-traffic scaling, the offered waiting time can be approximated by a regulated Ornstein--Uhlenbeck diffusion. \citet{reed2008approximating} introduce \emph{hazard-rate scaling} so that the heavy-traffic diffusion limit incorporates the full patience-time distribution through a nonlinear drift term. \citet{lee2011convergence} further establish heavy-traffic convergence for general patience-time distributions (allowing, e.g., state-dependent arrival intensities) and derive related limits for queue length.
-A broader perspective on asymptotic regimes for queues with reneging, including conventional heavy traffic, the Halfin--Whitt regime \cite{halfin1981heavy}, and overload, is provided in the survey \cite{ward2012asymptotic}.
+\paragraph{Heavy-traffic diffusion approximations.} A major line of work develops diffusion approximations for $GI/GI/1{+}GI$ queues for the offered waiting time. \citet{ward2005diffusion} show that, under conventional heavy-traffic scaling, the offered waiting time can be approximated by a reflected Ornstein--Uhlenbeck (ROU) diffusion. \citet{reed2008approximating} introduce \emph{hazard-rate scaling} so that the heavy-traffic diffusion limit incorporates the full patience-time distribution through a nonlinear drift term. \citet{lee2011convergence} further establish heavy-traffic convergence for general patience-time distributions (allowing, e.g., state-dependent arrival intensities) and derive limits for queue length.
+A broader perspective on asymptotic regimes for queues with reneging is surveyed in \cite{ward2012asymptotic}.

 Using the stationary distribution of a diffusion limit as a proxy for the steady-state queue requires an \emph{interchange of limits} justification.
 For the $GI/GI/1{+}GI$ model, \cite{lee2020stationary} establishes convergence of the scaled stationary offered-waiting-time distribution (and moments) to the stationary distribution of the limiting diffusion, resolving a question left open in \cite{ward2005diffusion}.
 This result is extended under more general patience-time scaling (including hazard-rate scaling) in \cite{lee2021stationary}.